bwhittakerb/truth-and-reconciliation-commission-of-canada_honouring-the-truth-reconciling-for-the-future/README.md

 ## About this document

-This project is an attempt to format and typeset *Honouring the Truth, Reconciling for the Future: Summary of the Final Report of the Truth and Reconciliation Commission of Canada* from the Truth and Reconciliation Commission's existing and freely available PDF download.
+This project is an attempt to format and typeset *Honouring the Truth, Reconciling for the Future: Summary of the Final Report of the Truth and Reconciliation Commission of Canada* from the Truth and Reconciliation Commission's existing and freely available PDF download into a standard and semantics-based EPUB format.

 ## Why EPUB?